Continual-MEGA: A Large-scale Benchmark for Generalizable Continual Anomaly Detection: Proposed Baseline Method

-where the number $l=\{1,\dots 4\}$ denotes the ordering of each of four blocks.
+where the number $l=\{1,\dots 4\}$ denotes the index of each of the four blocks.
 In implementation, each adaptation layer $A_l(\cdot)$ consists of two linear layers as:

-where $F_l \in \mathbb{R}^{G \times d}$ represents the visual features extracted from the visual encoder stage $S_l$, whereas $G$ and $d$ present the number of grids and feature dimension of each grid, respectively. $W_{l,1}$ and $W_{l,2}$ denote the learnable parameters of linear transformations.
-To preserve the original knowledge from the pre-trained CLIP model, the input $\tilde{F}_l$ to $S_{l+1}$ is designed by a residual connection~\citep{gao2024clip} as

-where $\alpha$ represents a residual ratio between the original features and the adapted features. $\alpha$ is set to 0.9 in our work.
-We use the CLIP with ViT-L/14~\cite{dosovitskiy2020image} architecture, which consists of 24 sublayers divided into four layers, where each layer contains six sublayers.
+where $F_l$ represents the visual features extracted from the $l$-th visual encoder stage of CLIP.
+We use CLIP with ViT-L/14~\citep{dosovitskiy2020image} architecture, which consists of 24 sublayers divided into four layers, where each layer contains six sublayers.
 The size of input images was set to 336.
 The adaptation layers for anomaly feature generation were applied to layers 1, 2, 3, and 4.